 - Seasoning -- sea salt, black pepper, thyme, parsley

-This soup comes together quickly, so I recommend having all of your ingredients ready and prepped.
+This creamy potato soup comes together quickly, so I recommend having all of your ingredients ready and prepped.
 Once the ingredients are chopped, you can start cooking.

 How to Make Chicken Potato Soup